insure logo

 A widow or widower dies, leaving the house to adult children

-In this situation, the heirs should notify the homeowners insurance company as soon as possible, Morales says.
+In this situation, the family should notify the homeowners insurance company as soon as possible, Morales says.

 You may have to pay a higher premium if the home is vacant.
 The risk for theft, vandalism and other losses is greater for vacant than occupied homes because no one is there to catch problems, such as water leaks, or establish a presence to ward off thieves.